AalexxJjamess/AalexxJjamess/README.md

-### Hi there 👋
+### Hi there there there there there there there there therer there👋

-I've been conflicted recently, because I find that I like a little of everything.
 <!--
 **AalexxJjamess/AalexxJjamess** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.